Clinical Psychologist, Marriage and Relationship Coach

 Most people want to get help with problems they can’t fix by themselves.
 The alternative is let the relationship gradually come to an end.
 There are a variety of resources you can use to improve your relationship.
 You can use the internet and read books when your problems are only mild.
 As your problems become more serious, you can get marriage counseling or coaching.
 That’s where I come in.
 As you can see from this website, I have particular expertise in two key areas: 1) restoring love in strained relationships; and 2) helping people to be both secure and loving when their behaviors are putting their relationship at risk.

-Someone once told me it’s not what someone does to you that determines who you are, but how you respond to what they do.
+Someone once said it’s not what someone does to you that determines who you are, but how you respond to what they do.
 If what your spouse is doing is hurting you, the answer to that is not ending your marriage.
-It’s learning how to be loved and respected as an equal.
-And, if you are mistreating your spouse out of your own insecurity, you know you need to stop hurting your spouse before you lose his or her love.
+It’s learning how to love your spouse even in this situation, while using good boundaries to prevent becoming a victim.

 So, what kind of help do you need?
 And, when do you intend to get it?
 The answers to those questions will make more difference than anything else you do for the rest of your relationship.